praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   Sets the verification depth in the proxied HTTPS server certificates chain. (default: 1)
 * `nginx.ingress.kubernetes.io/proxy-ssl-ciphers`:
   Specifies the enabled [ciphers](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_ciphers) for requests to a proxied HTTPS server.
 The ciphers are specified in the format understood by the OpenSSL library.
+* `nginx.ingress.kubernetes.io/proxy-ssl-name`:
+  Allows to set [proxy_ssl_name](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_name).
+This allows overriding the server name used to verify the certificate of the proxied HTTPS server.
+This value is also passed through SNI when a connection is established to the proxied HTTPS server.
 * `nginx.ingress.kubernetes.io/proxy-ssl-protocols`:
   Enables the specified [protocols](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_protocols) for requests to a proxied HTTPS server.